-- The required coursework noted above (Core, Methods, Major, and Minor) is completed first. - Written comprehensive exams are then taken that cover three content areas: Theory, Methods, and the concentrations.
+- The required coursework noted above (Core, Methods, Major, and Minor) is completed first. - Written comprehensive exams are then taken that cover three content areas: Theory, Methods, and the student's substantive and related concentrations.
 The Theory and Methods content comprises a departmental exam.
 It will have no fewer than three evaluators and any faculty member in the department can submit questions and serve as an evaluator.
 The Substantive Area exam will be given by the student's dissertation committee.
-The five-member dissertation committee will be composed of three faculty members from HPS, one from COPH or the Substantive Area, and one faculty member from the related area.
-The comprehensive exams will be offered at least once a year at a time established by the Department.
-In the event that a student fails part of a comprehensive exam, he/she will be required to retake that exam.
+In the event that a student fails part of a comprehensive exam, he/she will be required to retake the exam. - Dissertation Proposal Oral Defense Once the student has successfully passed the written comprehensive exams, the student will complete and orally defend a

-- Dissertation Proposal Oral Defense Once the student has successfully passed the written comprehensive exams, the student will complete and orally defend a dissertation proposal under the direction of the five-member Dissertation Committee. - Dissertation Oral Defense Once the student has completed the dissertation work, the five-member Dissertation Committee will conduct the oral defense of the dissertation.
+- dissertation proposal under the direction of the five-member Dissertation Committee. - Dissertation Oral Defense Once the student has successfully completed the dissertation work, the five-member Dissertation Committee will conduct the oral defense of the dissertation.